Shedelbower/RayTracer/README.md

 # RayTracer
 A ray tracer written using both the Wolfram Language and CUDA/C++.

 A Mathematica notebook is used as the frontend for specifying the scene and render settings (objects, lighting, materials, resolution, etc.).
 This information is then passed to a CUDA kernel using <a href="https://reference.wolfram.com/language/CUDALink/tutorial/Overview.html">CUDALink</a>.
-The result is then sent back to the notebook.
+The resulting pixels are then sent back to the notebook.

 This method combines the flexibility of the Wolfram Language with the performance of GPU programming.